Call for Full Papers

 There is no maximum length imposed on papers.
 However, papers should only be as long as they need to be, but not longer.
 Reviewers might rank submissions perceived as being either repetitive or unnecessarily long lower than they would score concisely written papers.

 Authors of accepted papers will present a super short summary or a teaser during a fast-forward session.
-This presentation will be around 25 seconds (exact length to be decided) and shall be augmented by slides.
+This presentation will be around 25 seconds and can be augmented by slides.
 To ensure a smooth organization, they will be asked to prepare a short video of the slides for this purpose, in two versions: one with the spoken text and one without.
 These FF presentations will be available on the web throughout the conference.
 Details will be sent to accepted paper authors.

 A submission to the Eurographics Full Papers program should describe an original work of the authors.
 Authors must not use ideas or content originating from others without properly crediting their original sources.
 Note that such sources are not limited to peer-reviewed publications but also include patents, textbooks, technical reports, theses, unpublished work posted on arXiv, and other posts on the World Wide Web.
 Failure to comply with this requirement will be considered plagiarism and result in rejection.